 Disclosure: This post may contain affliate links.
 We may recieve a small commission if you purchase something using the link.
 It won't cost you any extra money.
 Please check our disclosure policy for more information.

-If you’re not sure of the best way to get your licence, read this summary post first of all the different ways available or find out your nearest boat licence course here.
+If you’re not sure if this is the best way to get a licence for you, read this summary post first of all the different ways available or find out your nearest boat licence course here.

 Booking & Application form